- Timetable & Delivery

 What is my language level?

-Courses run at 3 main levels: beginner, intermediate and advanced.
-Each level consists of 2 parts: Step 1 (Oct-Dec) and Step 2 (Jan-Mar).
+Courses run at 3 main levels: beginner, elementary and intermediate.
+These levels are intended to accommodate beginners, those with a GCSE and those with an AS or A Level qualification in the chosen language.
+Each level consists of 2 parts: Step 1 (Oct-Dec) and Step 2 (Jan/Feb-Mar/Apr).
 The course that you choose should be determined by your language level.
 Please see our guide below:

 There may be some variation to language level descriptors above, for example, you may not necessarily have a qualification in the language but may have lived in a country where the target language is spoken.
 If you are unsure of your language level, please contact the Language Support Tutor at firstname.lastname@example.org who will be able to advise you on the best route.

-When can I sign up for the Step 1 autumn 2020 courses?
+When can I sign up for the autumn 2021 courses?

 Will I get a certificate on completion of the course?

 Language Steps courses are non-credit bearing, so you will not receive a certificate although we can issue a letter to confirm your attendance on the course.
 If you require a letter of confirmation, please contact the Language Centre Administrator.
-This can be posted to your address, or can be collected from the office.
+This can be posted to your address.

-You should bring your coursebook, as well a notepad to make notes during the session and a pen.
-It is also useful to bring your smartphone or tablet if you have one.
+You will need your coursebook, as well a notepad and pen to make notes.
+It is also useful to have your smartphone or tablet to hand.

 What if I sign up and pay for a course, and it is subsequently cancelled?